Emilie-Diesbourg/PAH-pollution-SJH/README.md

 SedimentPAHsites.csv : Contains total PAH values at each site per year.
 This data was used for comparison of total PAH values across sites and years and used for Figure 2.

+PAHcomposition2018-2022.csv : Contains percent composition of each individual PAH relative to the total as percentage and concentration.
+This data was used to create Supplementary Figure 3 which illustrates differences in percent composition of each PAH over the sampling years.